emilk/egui/egui_glium/README.md

 # egui_glium

-This crates provides bindings between [Egui](https://crates.io/crates/egui) and [glium](https://crates.io/crates/glium) which allows you to write GUI code using Egui and compile it and run it natively, cross platform.
+This crates provides bindings between [egui](https://crates.io/crates/egui) and [glium](https://crates.io/crates/glium) which allows you to write GUI code using egui and compile it and run it natively, cross platform.